Unundium/Thomas-Wuthrich---EPFL-Master-Project---District-scale-predictionof-subsurface-waste-heat-flows/README.md

-# Thomas Wüthrich - EPFL-Master-Project
+# Thomas Wüthrich - EPFL Master Thesis
 ### District scale prediction of subsurface waste heat flows

 The underground is becoming increasingly important in urban planning.
 The human-made underground structures generate an anthropogenic heat flow which has a significant impact on the ground temperature and leads to the creation of urban underground heat islands (UUHI).
 The UUHI have a high geothermal potential and are therefore of great interest for energy production. <br>